eduarde/tire_pressure_guide/infra/README.md

 - You're comfortable with server management
 - You have AWS free tier available

-### Use Vercel When:
-- You want the quickest deployment
-- You don't want to manage servers
-- You need automatic SSL/HTTPS
-- You want zero configuration
-- Cold starts are acceptable

 ---

 **Current Setup**: This repository uses **AWS EC2 with Pulumi Python SDK** for infrastructure as code deployment.